All right, news roundup and information overload hour 800-941.

 No, he's not.

-And I just know Donald Trump, he's not that type of executive.
+And I just know Donald Trump.

 He's not reading papers all day.

-He's not held vicariously culpable for the acts of others like the GSA or even your own staffers who are going through boxes.
+He's held vicariously culpable for the acts of others like the GSA or even your own staffers who are going through boxes.

-And I want to thank you both of you.
+And I want to thank you both.

 You both have been phenomenal on this issue and way ahead of the curve.